latolukasz/beeorm-doc/docs/guide/plugins.md

 BeeORM offers several built-in plugins that can be found in the [Plugins](/plugins/) section.

-## Writing plugin
+## Creating a BeeORM Plugin

-You can create your own BeeORM plugin.
-The simplest plugin (that does nothing:) is just a struct which implements this interface:
+You can create your own custom BeeORM plugin by implementing the following interface:

 ```go
 type Plugin interface {